Workflow for OP PSD2 Confirmation of Funds API

 - scope

 The values of the parameters MUST match with those in the JWT request.
-Remember that all query parameters must be URLencoded.
+Remember that all query parameters must be URL encoded.

 The redirect will have the following structure: